jhlagado/working-with-custom-elements/manuscript/chapter-03.md

 # Chapter 3 - Handling Events

 LitHtml provides us with a way to add event handlers to your markup.
-Events can be the built-in ones such as click and focus or they can be custom events.
+Events can be the built-in ones such as `click` and `focus` or they can be custom events.
 An event handler is a function that is called when the element receives an event of a certain type.

-To demonstrate event handling, we’ll create a my-counter component which contains three buttons up and down and reset.
+To demonstrate event handling, we’ll create a `my-counter` component which contains three buttons `up`, `down` and `reset`.
 These buttons will change the value of a counter property.

     class MyCounter extends HTMLElement {